 In the second pattern, depicted in Figure 2, the client creates assertions locally.
-To sign the assertions, it has to obtain key material: either symmetric keys or asymmetric key pairs.
+To apply the signatures or message authentication codes to assertions, it has to obtain key material: either symmetric keys or asymmetric key pairs.
 The mechanisms for obtaining this key material are beyond the scope of this specification.